Lightning is set to strike once again at

 Ford didn't show us much of the truck yet, but it did attach a nice shot of the "Lightning" badge the pickup will wear, and there's a dramatic teaser video, embedded above.
 A previous teaser showed the truck won't simply be a standard F-150 with an electric powertrain, though.
-Expect aand more to differentiate the truck.
+Expect a big light bar up front and more to differentiate the truck.

 Production for the Ford Lightning EV will take place at the Blue Oval's Rouge complex in Dearborn, Michigan next year.